Expressive Conduct Policy

 - Internal Facilities Spaces (inside of buildings).
 PCC identifies certain physical spaces inside of buildings that are, practically speaking, generally available to students and the community and may be available for free expression activities, as long as expression complies with Limitations and Prohibited Activities (identified below).

 - Bulletin Boards.
 PCC identifies bulletin boards for Designated Public Forum use in posting materials.
 These bulletin boards are marked “For General Use” and located at various PCC campuses and centers in areas generally available to students and the community.
 All materials must bear the name and contact information of the organization or individual distributing the materials and is limited in size, duration of posting, and lawfulness of content.

 - Virtual Spaces.
 There are times when PCC specifically identifies electronic media venues that invite public comment, such as blogs, story walls, or webpages hosted through pcc.edu.
-These virtual spaces are considered Designated Public Forums for the purpose of social discourse and the exchange of ideas.
+These virtual spaces are considered Designated Public Forums for social discourse and the exchange of ideas.

 Limitations related to the use of designated public forums

-- User must provide notification and obtain approval from the College for use of Designated Public Forum space through the “Space Use Application & User Agreement” process.
+- User must provide notification and obtain approval from the College for use of Designated Public Forum space through the “Space Use Application and User Agreement” process.